jjjermiah/jjjermiah/README.md

 Welcome to my page!
 I am a Western University Alumni with a MSc. in Medical Biophysics and a BSc. in Integrated Science specializing in Computer Science.

-I will be updating this with more information about myself soon.
-Stay tuned!

-- 🌱 I’m currently learning the fundamentals of software development, Google Cloud Platform, and Bioinformatics
-- 🤔 I'm looking for help with finding resources to learn about developing reproducible workflows

 ### :hammer_and_wrench: Languages and Tools